lilynhuynh/lhuy0594-tracker/README.md

 ### AI Usage

 This project does not use any AI generated content and most of the inspiration/coding resources were sourced online.

+## Thanks! :bowtie:

+This was a fun project to work on and I learned a lot of new features like SASS and `localStorage` to better my skills in front-end and back-end development.
+I hope you enjoy playing around with the site and hopefully I can add more features for a more fun and interactive application! :shipit: